crate/cratedb-toolkit/doc/io/influxdb/loader.md

 ```

 :::{note}
-When importing from ILP files, the measurement name from the data file
-will be used as the target table name.
+For ILP imports, the CrateDB connection URL can point to the schema only;
+any table component is ignored.
+Example:
+`export CRATEDB_CLUSTER_URL="crate://crate@localhost:4200/testdrive"`.
 :::

 ### Cloud